Davewalsh3/Interactive-Frontend-Development-Milestone-Project/README.md

 attend while on holiday at this place.
 By giving numerous examples of 'sponsored' countries below the map, the user will find a variety of places to discover using the map above.
-The idea was to have a viewport for the location the user has in mind (map), a suggestion section (various countries listed below, with image and hyperlink contained within), and a redirect to external third party package holiday supplier.
+The idea was to have a viewport for the location the user has in mind (map), a suggestion section (various countries listed below, with image and hyperlink contained within), and a redirect button below to an external third party package holiday supplier.

 UX
 This website was designed for holiday goer's who were open to suggestion to where they would like to go.
 The buttons in the country image below the map allowed the map to redirect to that location, and bring up local amenities of interest.
+The maps feature allowed users to utiilize google maps street view, in order to look at their potential destination in detail before they go.
+I implemented a user guide to do this, to increase user participation.
 The Map also featured an autocomplete search box which allowed users to access locations outside of the suggested countries pictured below the map.

 As a user I want to access a Holiday website that can show me the location I am interested in on a map.